-OK, so now that we have all of that out of the way I will put up the PDFs containing images of the copies for Aug.
+Now that we have all of that out of the way I will put up the PDF links containing images of the copies for Aug.
 13, 1961 Honolulu Advertiser, and the Aug.
 14, 1961 Star Bulletin that I have from the Library of Congress, both of the Hawaii Libraries.
 You can do the math yourself.
 These are kind of huge, so just adjust the size.
 Some are copied in sections so that the top of the page including date, page number, ect. are included.

 I DON’T HAVE THESE IN THE FORMAT I WANT, I AM STILL WORKING THE BUGS OUT.
 SORRY THAT YOU HAVE TO CLICK ON PDFs!

 OBSERVATION: The PDFs for the Library of Congress-Honolulu Advertiser shows no “periods” after the A M Hatchie announcement (two below obama’s).
 At 400% blown-up there are no “periods”.
 In the copy from the HI University Library they are crystal clear at the size the PDF opens in.
 In the HI State Library Honolulu Advertiser, the periods appears to be there as well, though harder to make out.
 Since that is the most “degraded” of the microfilms, if those are visible there, they should be on the Library of Congress copy also.
 AND: in the first ever posting of the obama announcement-the last name is spelled Hatchle, NOW in every copy I’ve seen it appears as Hatchie.
 So, again-clear differences between the copies at different locations.
 All aspects of the text should be the same in all papers/microfilms.